plone/training/theming/theme-package.rst

 .. code-block:: bash

+   sudo npm install -g grunt-cli
-   sudo npm install grunt -g
+   sudo npm install -g grunt

 If you get errors like this: